 The most important reason for balancing the chemistry of your pool or spa is to allow the chlorine to do its job as efficiently as possible because if the pool’s water is not balanced then this renders chlorine ineffective which will allow bacteria to grow and take over.
 This is why pH and Alkalinity are so crucial to the water chemistry of pool water.

-Effects of High pH on Pool Water
+Effects of High pH on Pool Water-Spa Water

-If the pH gets higher than 7.8, the water is becoming too alkaline.
+If the pH gets higher than 7.8, the water becomes too alkaline.
 When water is too alkaline, it reduces the effectiveness of chlorine disinfection the pool chemical that kills pathogens.
 Pool water with a pH level that’s too high also can cause skin rashes on swimmers, cloudy water, and scaling on pool equipment in a pool and spa.

 Over time, scaling inside pipes can build up, restricting water flow and putting a strain on your pool circulation system that can lead to costly repairs for pool, spa, and hot tubs.
 Steps should be taken to lower the pH.

-A pH reducer added to the pool water will lower the high ph of the water.
+A pH reducer added to the pool water will lower the high pH of the water.
 Chemicals like muriatic acid will lower the pH level of your pool water.
 Doses of muriatic acid should be taken in steps to the pool water and tested every few hours.

 High pH is just as ineffective as low pH in your pool.
 If your swimming pool is experiencing high pH conditions and gets excessively high, the water becomes overly soft.
 Swimmers can develop skin irritation alongside dryness and red eyes.
 Too high a pH level can also destroy piping and pool water filter equipment.

 The use of some chemicals like Shock chlorine, or Algaecides and even the natural effect of aeration can raise the pH in your pool water by gassing off Co2 and replacing the Co2 with Carbonic Acid which is then replaced with Bicarbonate Ion.
-This causes the ph in the swimming pool to fluctuate naturally.
+This causes the pH in the swimming pool to fluctuate naturally.

 If the pH level is above 7.8 then you can expect the water to become cloudy and to see scaling along the pool sides.
 Metal parts of your pool can also corrode, and vinyl linings may wrinkle if the water is too acidic